rock-solid/wordpress-mobile-pack/readme.txt

 Please note that the mobile web app will be enabled only on supported devices: iPhones, Android smartphones, Windows Phone 8 and Firefox OS.
 Only the following browsers are compatible: Safari, Google Chrome, Android - Native Browser, Internet Explorer 10 and Firefox (as of 2.0.2).

+= Connecting the API Key (Premium accounts) =
+We have wrote a complete guide about [connecting your plugin with the hosted platform](http://support.appticles.com/hc/en-us/articles/201681012-Connecting-Your-Website-with-Your-Mobile-Web-Application#apikey) by using the API Key.

 == Frequently Asked Questions ==

+= I have enabled Wordpress Mobile Pack, but I still see the desktop theme on my smartphone = If you are using a cache plugin, please check the [docs](http://support.appticles.com/hc/en-us/articles/201795202-Optimizing-Cache-Plugins-for-Wordpress-Mobile-Pack).
+Some additional settings on the cache plugin might be required to correctly enable the mobile detection from Wordpress Mobile Pack.

 = What devices and operating systems are supported by my mobile web application? = WordPress Mobile Pack 2.0 is supported on: iPhones, Android smartphones, Windows Phone 8 and Firefox OS.
 Compatible browsers: Safari, Google Chrome, Android - Native Browser, Internet Explorer 10 and Firefox.